Base Coats: Why Epoxy Outperforms Polyurea for Central Florida Garages

 After the prep work is complete, we’re ready to apply the base coat.
 Here’s where things get confusing.
 The purpose of the base coat is to penetrate deep into and become one with the concrete slab to receive the decorative flake that follows.

 The base coat must also be equipped with the ability to block damaging moisture that pushes up from beneath the concrete slab—a common issue in the Florida climate.
 If it isn’t, it can cause the garage floor coating to become detached.
-Some companies use a polyaspartic base coat, and others use an epoxy base coat.
+Some companies use a polyurea base coat, and others use an epoxy base coat.
 The critical question is, which base coat meets the above criteria for a durable Central Florida epoxy floor?

-Why Some Installers Promote Polyaspartic Base Coats
+Why Some Installers Promote polyurea Base Coats

 Speed = More Completed Jobs = More Profit